 The Garden is a mixture of formal and informal flowers, world famous for it’s Camellia groves and magnolias.
 Noted in Dorset for its Rhododendron and Hydrangea collections and the charming Victorian Garden.

-Facilities include the Colonial Restaurant, a quality gift shop and a fantastic plant centre where many of the flowers grown in the Garden can be purchased.
+Facilities include the coffee shop, a quality gift shop and a fantastic plant centre where many of the flowers grown in the Garden can be purchased.

 The Garden Pavilion is a superb wedding venue and is fully licensed.

 Don’t miss stunning views of the Dorset Jurassic Coast from the viewpoint at the top of the Magnolia Walk.